rancher/rancher-docs/docs/getting-started/installation-and-upgrade/resources/bootstrap-password.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/resources/bootstrap-password"/>
 </head>

-When Rancher starts for the first time, a password is randomly generated for the first admin user.
-When the admin first logs in to Rancher, the UI shows commands that can be used to retrieve the bootstrap password.
-The admin needs to run those commands and log in with the bootstrap password.
-Then Rancher gives the admin an opportunity to reset the password.
+When you install Rancher, you can use a variable to set a bootstrap password for the first admin account.
+If you choose not to set a bootstrap password, Rancher randomly generates a bootstrap password for this account.

-The bootstrap password is randomly generated if it is not set during installation with a variable.
-For details on how to set the bootstrap password using a variable, see below.
+For details on how to use a variable to set the bootstrap password, see below.

+## Bootstrap Password Requirements

+The bootstrap password must be at least 12 characters long.

-### Specifying the Bootstrap Password in Helm Installs
+## Specifying the Bootstrap Password in Helm Installs

 For a Helm install, users can specify the bootstrap password variable by configuring it in the Helm chart values with `.Values.bootstrapPassword`.